 I saw on LinkedIn that you’re looking to fill a journalism internship.
 As a broadcast journalism major with a longstanding passion for media and storytelling, I’d be the perfect fit.
 Since junior high, I’ve actively pursued my interest in journalism in both my two-year role as a reporter for my high school newspaper and more recently as a freelance writer for Teen Voice magazine.
 Now I’m finally studying to be a professional journalist, I couldn’t be more excited to develolop my professional skills through your internship.

-What’s great about this opening statement is it’s personal.
+This opening statement works because it’s personal and authentic.
 The writer is applying for an internship, so they’ve emphasized their longstanding interest in journalism and highlighted some experience that will help them make the most of the position.

 4. Structure your argument into the right format